Other Common Names

 Orig.
 Comb: Cicada superba Fitch 1855

-This is the "greenest" member of the Genus Tibicen and characteristically distinct.
+This is the "greenest" Tibicen sp. and characteristically distinct.

 The abdomen and the outer margins of the wings are usually strongly yellowish-tan in color while the remainder of the insect is a bright lime green with reduced black patterning as compared with related species.